 What is Gender Intelligence?

 As gender roles continue to be redefined at every level of our culture; it’s more important than ever that we understand each other’s strengths, needs and wishes.
-Gender intelligence is a way to support the diversity needed to sustain the STEMM industry by discovering practical ways to release our unconscious biases, embrace our differences and create even greater outcomes as united teams.
+Gender intelligence is a way to support the diversity of thougth needed to sustain the STEMM industry by discovering practical ways to release our unconscious biases, embrace our differences and create even greater outcomes as united teams.

 “We envision a day when gender blind spots become a thing of the past, when gender-intelligent men and women seek out each other’s authentic nature and work and live together in a natural and inviting way.”